Restore An Old Beetle

 In 1966, Volkswagen started switching from the original king-pin front suspension to a more modern ball-joint front end, which gave the car better handling and a nicer ride.

-As you may guess, there's purists out there who insist that only the early king-pin equipped Beetles are "true" Beetles.
-Truth is, even with off-road use (dune buggies), king-pin front ends are very strong and rarely break, but they do require special tools and skills to repair/replace.
+As you may guess, there's purists out there who insist that only the early king-pin equipped models are "true" Beetles.
+Even with off-road use (dune buggies), king-pin front ends are very strong and rarely break, but they do require special tools and skills to repair/replace.

 ____________________________________________